 What does our project involve?

 Current evidence tells us that access to safe, appropriate, and accessible health care is crucial in order to achieve health equity for trans and gender diverse people.
 Our training program consists of a variety of training packages created to improve TGD sensitivity, reduce stigma and discrimination, and build the health sector’s capacity to meet the needs of TGD Victorians.

-The program has been co-created with trans and gender diverse people and medical professionals of a variety of backgrounds and professions, and is designed to adapt to different delivery methods and contexts.
-Training modules are tailored to their specific audience, including sector-specific knowledge for GPs, specialists, nurses, allied health, pathology and reception staff.
+The program has been co-created with trans and gender diverse people and medical professionals of a variety of backgrounds and professions, and is designed to adapt to different delivery methods, contexts, and disciplines.

 We’re proud of our team of TGD-identified trainers who draw upon a wealth of knowledge from both their TGD and health service provider communities:

-Our Lead Trainer is Dr. Julian Grace, a qualified Osteopath (BHlthSc, BAppSc) currently practicing at the Equinox multidisciplinary health clinic and working closely with GPs, nurses, and other professionals.
-He is also an experienced educator, both in tertiary biomedical science education and freelance facilitation.
+Our Project Coordinator is Dr. Julian Grace (they/them), an Osteopath (BHlthSc, BAppSc) and experienced educator, both in tertiary biomedical science education and freelance facilitation.